ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_vars_facts.rst

 ``inventory_dir`` is the pathname of the directory holding Ansible's inventory host file.

-``inventory_file`` is the pathname and the filename pointing to the Ansible's inventory host file.
+``inventory_file`` is the pathname and the file name pointing to the Ansible's inventory host file.

 ``playbook_dir`` contains the playbook base directory.